coffeedave/greenpower-racing-datalogger/tutorial/testing-the-temperature-sensor.md

 - Put the sensor in a glass fo cold water, can you see the temperature change?
 - Can you update the python program to write the time and temperature out to a file once a second?
 This is the first step in turning the sensor into a data-logger
+- Find a cat, and take it's temperature using the "cat temperature" command.
+(DO NOT put the sensor in the cat)

 # Sensors for Everything!